 Dashlane supports the FIDO Alliance™ universal two-factor (U2F) authentication standard, and we have partnered with Yubico, the provider of U2F YubiKeys.
 FIDO U2F is a convenient and secure way to complete two-factor authentication, freeing you from having to hunt for a code whenever you need to authenticate your Dashlane account.

-After adding a U2F security key to your Dashlane account, and with nothing else than a simple touch (depending on the U2F security key model you are using), your key will execute a public and private key exchange, successfully authenticating you into your Dashlane account.
+After adding a U2F security key to your Dashlane account using only the desktop app, and with nothing else than a simple touch (depending on the U2F security key model you are using), your key executes a public and private key exchange, successfully authenticating you into your Dashlane account on the desktop app or your Android device.

-Note that while your U2F security key replaces having to enter 2FA codes, it does not replace your two-factor authentication app.
-Should you lose your key, you will be asked to enter the code from your 2FA app.
+Note that while your U2F security key replaces entering 2FA codes, it does not replace your two-factor authentication app.
+If you lose your key, Dashlane will ask you to enter the code from your 2FA app.

-- What is U2F and what it protects you from
+- What is U2F, and what does it protect you from?

 - How to add a U2F security key to your Dashlane account